top of page

 The physical aspects, and how well the animal looks, are important, but good health alone is not welfare because any animal can look great (like be in good body condition, with a shiny coat), whilst mentally their experience is one of feeling bored, frustrated, miserable, frightened, aggressive or shut down.
 Negative mental states can affect their physical health in different ways.

-Living a full life involves experiencing the whole range of emotions – not just the nice ones.
+Living a full life involves experiencing the whole range of emotions.
 It is very common to think that all negative experiences are ‘bad’ and we should avoid them altogether, but that’s not quite right.
 All experiences have a purpose.

-Biologically, negative experiences have the purpose of motivating the animal to do something that helps their body restore good function.
+Biologically, negative experiences have the purpose of motivating the animal to do something that helps their body restore good function or adapt to change.
 Hunger, for example, is a negative experience, but it is important because it motivates the animal to find and eat food.
 Searching, finding and eating preferred foods, then leads to positive experiences.

 If an animal never felt fear or pain, they would not protect and defend themselves from attacks or injuries.
 If we are to take the animal's perspective, it helps to focus on whether the animal has the opportunities and the capacities to avoid or resolve any negative experiences as they arise - and while they are at a tolerable level - and well before their intensity increases to become disabling, excruciating or chronic.